forio/flow.js/ideas.md

 </table>

-Should be able to call with a text - then should just populate and not bind (?)
+Should be able to call with text - then should just populate and not bind (?)

+Priorities for generators